FThompsonSG/tech242_AWS_linux/linux/README.md

 - chmod +<permissiontype> <filename> = changes file permissions
 - chown = granting ownership of files or folders
 - sudo = command to escalate privileges
-- whatis = find out what a command is used for
+- whatis <command> = find out what a command is used for
 - ls -l = permissions
+- ls -a = list all files in directory
 - export = assign environment variable
 - man <command> = manual for a specific command
 - ps aux = all processes but not in real time